anoricev/COVID-Tracking-Project/airflow/README.md

 This folder contains a containerized Apache Airflow setup that orchestrates the project pipeline.

+> **Note:** Airflow does not support Python 3.12+.
+> This project uses **Python 3.11** in the main environment to ensure compatibility with Airflow and its dependencies.
+> The container also run Python 3.11 internally.

 ## Start the stack

 From the `airflow` folder run the following: